danielepanozzo/cg/Assignment_5/README.md

 1. **Wireframe**: only the edges of the triangles are drawn.

-2. **Flat Shading**: each triangle is rendered using a unique color (i.e. the normal of all the fragments that compose a triangle is simply the normal of the plane that contains it).
+2. **Flat Shading**: each triangle is rendered using a unique normal (i.e. the normal of all the fragments that compose a triangle is simply the normal of the plane that contains it).
 On top of the flat shaded triangle, you should draw the wireframe.

 3. **Per-Vertex Shading**: the normals are specified on the vertices of the mesh, the color is computed for each vertex, and then interpolated in the interior of the triangle.